DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Results

 \subsection{Adaptation to differential abundance analysis}

-We also explored the applicability of the Bayesian hierarchical approach from DiPPER to DAA.
-To this end, we developed a Bayesian adaptation of MaAsLin2.
+We also explored the applicability of the Bayesian hierarchical approach of DiPPER to DAA.
+To this end, we constructed a Bayesian adaptation of MaAsLin2.
 This method retains the identical prior and hyperprior structure as DiPPER (Equations \ref{eq_tau0}--\ref{eq_covs}) but replaces the binomial likelihood with a Gaussian likelihood to analyze standardized log-transformed relative abundances (for details, see Supplementary Material).

-The preliminary results were encouraging (Supplementary Figures \ref{fig_supp_null_orig} and \ref{fig_supp_repl}).
-The Bayesian version of MaAsLin2 demonstrated a good null data error rate ($\lambda = 0.08$) while exhibiting sensitivity superior to other methods (mean = 28.8, median = 13.0 findings in the original datasets).
+The preliminary results were encouraging (Supplementary Figures S3 and S4).
+The Bayesian version of MaAsLin2 demonstrated a good null data error rate ($\lambda = 0.08$) while exhibiting sensitivity clearly superior to other methods (mean = 28.8, median = 13.0 findings in the original datasets).
 Furthermore, its ratio of replicated to conflicting findings was comparable to that of DiPPER.
 However, we caution that this apparent performance gain may partially reflect the amplification of compositional artifacts due to the allowed asymmetry of the prior.
 Consequently, further validation is warranted before its wider adoption in DAA.